aatuh/recsys/web/public/readme-root.md

 The command iterates through each run, generates the per-customer report folders described above, and drops an aggregate summary under `analysis/reports/batches/pilot-rollout_<timestamp>.json`.

+#### Executive summary template

+- Copy `analysis/templates/executive_summary_template.md` into your run folder (e.g., `cp analysis/templates/executive_summary_template.md analysis/reports/<customer>/<timestamp>/executive_summary.md`) once the simulation completes.
+- Fill in the metadata plus the “3 strengths / 3 blockers / 3 fast wins” sections using evidence paths from the freshly generated artifacts (`analysis/results/*.json`, `analysis/evidence/*.json`).
+- Link the completed summary in `analysis/findings.md` (or the relevant handoff doc) so product and exec stakeholders see the key outcomes without digging through the full bundle.

 ### Guardrail configuration

 Guardrails are centralized in `guardrails.yml`.
 The file contains a `defaults` block and optional per-customer overrides (namespaces, segment lift thresholds, catalog coverage minimums, S7 expectations). `run_simulation.py`, the CI workflows, and the Make targets load this file automatically so every evidence artifact—including `analysis/quality_metrics.json`, `analysis/scenarios.csv`, and CI runs—enforces the correct targets.